CSC207-2023Y-UofT/course-project-course-match-daddy/README.md

 5. **Asynchronous Operations:** Use asynchronous programming paradigms to free up the CPU from waiting for I/O operations to complete.
 6. **Resource Sharing:** Share resources efficiently among different components or users to prevent resource contention and bottlenecks.

-Optimizing memory and compute efficiency requires a deep understanding of the application's architecture, programming languages, and the underlying hardware.
+Optimizing memory and compute efficiency requires a deep understanding of the application's architecture, programming languages, and underlying hardware.
 Developers often use profiling tools and performance monitoring to identify bottlenecks and areas for improvement.
 Striking a balance between memory and compute efficiency is crucial, as over-optimization in one area can negatively impact the other.
 Efficient software development results in applications that are fast, responsive, and resource-friendly, contributing to a positive user experience and efficient utilization of hardware resources.
 _____

 <a name="modularity"></a>